Finite convergent presentation of plactic monoid for type C: Preliminaries

-Thanks to the properties of crystal operators with regards to the tensor products, the crystal graph $G_{n,l}$ can be decomposed into connected components.
+In addition, the crystal graph $G_{n,l}$ can be decomposed into connected components.
 They correspond to the crystal graphs of the irreducible representations occurring in the decomposition of $V_{n}^{\otimes l}$.
 If $w$ is a vertex of $G_{n,l}$, the connected component of $G_{n,l}$ containing $w$ is denoted by $B(w)$.
 In each connected component, there exists a unique vertex $w^{0}$ which satisfy the following property:

 This vertex is called the \emph{ vertex of highest weight}, and its weight is